A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation

 \subsection{Summary}

-In this section, we introduced the VM system, which is the mathematical model that will be the focus of this work.
-Maxwell's equations for the fields were expressed in terms of the Lorenz gauge condition resulting in wave equations that are amenable to the class of unconditionally stable wave solvers developed in our earlier work.
-To eliminate the time derivatives of the vector potential, we adopt a formulation of the particles that uses a generalized Hamiltonian.
-This allows us to retain the full time accuracy of the fields at the expense of a more complex, non-separable system of equations for the particles.
+In this section, we introduced the relativistic VM system, which is the most general mathematical model that will be used in this work.
+Maxwell's equations were expressed in potential form, under the choice of the Lorenz gauge, yielding a system of four wave equations that are amenable to the class of unconditionally stable wave solvers developed in our earlier work.
+We showed how time derivatives of the potentials could be eliminated through the adoption of a Hamiltonian formulation.
 In the next section, we introduce the wave solvers and propose new methods for evaluating spatial derivatives of the fields that are required in the equations for the particles.
-A key feature of the proposed methods for derivatives is that they retain the convergence rates of the base solver.
-Additionally, these methods are constructed so that they naturally inherit the stability properties of the base method and can be applied to problems with geometry.
-While this work is largely focused on aspects concerning the formulation, preserving the geometric flexibility of the methods is essential for the applications we plan to explore in future work.